symfony/symfony-docs/setup/flex.rst

         "aliases": ["mailer", "mail"]
     }

-The ``alias`` option allows Flex to install packages using short and easy to remember names (``composer require mailer`` vs ``composer require symfony/swiftmailer-bundle``).
+The ``aliases`` option allows Flex to install packages using short and easy to remember names (``composer require mailer`` vs ``composer require symfony/swiftmailer-bundle``).
 The ``bundles`` option tells Flex in which environments should this bundle be enabled automatically (``all`` in this case).
 The ``env`` option makes Flex to